-Standard College shall take disciplinary action ranging from suspension to immediate dismissal of any student engaging in academic dishonesty activities to include but not limited to the following:
+Standard College shall take disciplinary action, ranging from receiving an automatic "0" on the test to failing the course and/or suspension or expulsion from the program, of any student engaging in an academic dishonest act.
+Academic dishonesty includes but is not limited to the following:

 - 1. You must take the test on your own. - 2.
 You must not accept assistance or help in any form during the duration of the test. - 3.
 You must not use books or course materials while taking the test. - 4.
 You must not take the test in a room or a location with other Standard College student/s or alumni. - 5.
 You must take the test on a device (ie, iphone, computer or laptop) that contains a camera. - 6.
 You must NOT take pictures of the test questions. - 7.
 You must NOT share test questions or answers with another student/s. - 8.
 You must NOT write down the test questions. - 9.
 You may not look at another student's test paper or scantron during an exam. - 10.
 You may not show your test paper or scantron to another student during an exam. - 11.
-You may not hand your test paper or scantron to another student during an exam. - 12.
+You may not hand your test paper or scantron to another student during an - 12.
 You may not take the test paper or scantron out of the room during an exam - 13.
-You may not request information and/or receiving information on the contents of ATI Exams, HESI Exams, Kaplan Exams, and/or the Classroom Exams. - 14.
-You may not take images of any Exams administered at the school and/or unauthorized - 15.
-Failure to alert the faculty of knowledge of academic dishonesty activities. - 16.
-Having any unauthorized devise on your person during any exam and/or while an exam is being reviewed.
+You may not request information and/or receiving information on the contents of ATI Exams, HESI Exams, Kaplan Exams, and/or the Classroom Exams.

-- 17. Having any unauthorized devise on your person during remediation after an exam on campus. - 18.
-Photographing or taking image of any sort of exam questions, school resources, and/or remediation material. - 19.
-You may not attempt to alter test results. - 20.
-Selling, giving away, or furnishing in any form, any questions or answers to any exam scheduled to be given to any nursing course and/or unauthorized resources.
+- 14. You may not take images of any Exams administered at the school and/or unauthorized resources. - 15.
+You may not disclose exam content during or after the test. - 16.
+You may not remove test material from the exam room without permission. - 17.
+You may not copy any material from another student, or from another source such as the Internet. - 18.
+You may not have any unauthorized devise on your person during any exam and/or while an exam is being reviewed. - 19.
+You may not have any unauthorized devise on your person during remediation after an exam on campus. - 20.
+You may not photograph or take an image of any sort of exam questions, school resources, and/or remediation material. - 21.
+You may not attempt to alter test results. - 22.
+You may not sell, give away, or furnish in any form, any questions or answers to any exam scheduled to be given to any nursing course and/or unauthorized resources. - 23.
+You must alert the faculty of knowledge of academic dishonesty activities.